TeamIlluminati/G1ANT/LINE Addon (Web)/Commands/LineDownloadCommand.md

 ## Example

 This simple script opens Line in chrome browser and then waits for 5 seconds.
-The robot then downloads the chingari application from playstore to an android phone.
+The robot then downloads the line application from playstore to an android phone.

 ```G1ANT
 dialog message ‴Opening Line in Web‴